Professor Lynn Prince Cooke

-My current research includes using large-scale national datasets to explore how labour markets and social transfers structure economic inequalities among women and men, as well as between them.
-I am also interested in life course research, such as the impact of household divisions of labour on divorce risk and children’s subsequent life chances.
-My research has thrice been short-listed for a Rosabeth Moss Kanter Award for Excellence in Work-Family Research (2006, 2010, 2013), and has been supported by the British Academy, the Deutscher Akademischer Austausch Dienst-Wandel durch Austausch (DAAD), the Economic and Social Research Council, the European Commission (IRISS), the Leverhulme Trust, and others.
+My research has thrice been short-listed for a Rosebeth Moss Kanter Award for Excellence in Work-Family Research (2006, 2010, 2013), with past funders including the British Academy, the Deutscher Akademischer Austausch Dienst-Wandel durch Austausch (DAAD), the Economic and Social Research Council, the European Commission (IRISS), the Leverhulme Trust, and others.

 Externally, I serve as a reviewer for international excellence initiatives and on the editorial boards of European Sociological Review, Gender & Society, and Journal of Marriage and Family.
 I have been a consulting editor for American Journal of Sociology.
-Internally, I am the Department’s Director of Research and serve on the University Research Committee.
+Internally, I am the Head of Group for Social Policy and Sociology, and serve on the University Research Committee.

 - Gender-class intersections of accumulated economic (dis)advantage